Skip to main content

 Donate

 Pride month is a celebration of the diversity of the 2SLGBTQ+ communities within Canada and internationally.
 It is also an acknowledgement of the history and continued recognition of the achievements of 2SLGBTQ+ communities.
-But it is also the realization that the work must continue to fight for gay and trans rights.
+Most importantly, it is also the ongoing recognition that the work must continue to fight for queer and trans rights in all areas.

-Did you know that the very first pride parade was held in Toronto nearly three years after the stonewall riots in New York?
+Did you know that the very first pride parade was held in Toronto nearly three years after the Stonewall Riots in New York?
+The Stonewall Riots were led by trans and queer people of color against legal discrimination of queer people through policing in 1969.
 This event marked a historic moment for the fight for equality for the 2SLGBTQ+ communities.

-The University of Lethbridge, as part of its continued work to create safe, inclusive, and equitable campus for all students, staff, faculty and community will be doing its part as an institution to recognize the importance, not only of this month, but as a campus community.
-It is also about creating spaces for brave conversations to discuss and address the systemic inequities that impact the lives of the ULethbridge 2SLGBTQ+ campus community.
+The University of Lethbridge celebrates Pride Month as part of its continued work to creating a campus where all - students, staff, faculty and community - feel welcomed, safe, and a true sense of belonging.
+It is vital that this recognition and related work not be limited to the month of June; ULethbridge endeavors to recognize and affirm the rights and realities of 2SLGBTQ+ individuals as a key part of our campus community.
+This work includes creating spaces for brave conversations to discuss and address the systemic inequities that impact the lives of the 2SLGBTQ+ campus community at ULethbridge.

-Doing the work to make our campus inclusive and better for all starts by calling out behaviours and becoming active allies.
-Please join the campus community by address the raising of the Progress Pride Flag on Tuesday, June 18 at 11 a.m.
+Doing the work to make our campus inclusive and better for all starts by calling in and calling out behaviours and centering active allyship.

-To learn more about the campus resources, please visit this website.
+To learn more about the campus resources, please visit:

 Allies do not face the same systemic and structural inequities that trans and queer communities do.
-Allies have the privilege and power to uplift and support 2SLGBTQ+ initiatives but must do so in a way that centres 2SLGBTQ+ communities and does not impose further violence on them.
-2SLGBTQ+ spaces are meant to be safe and supportive for individuals, and allies must be mindful of this when interacting with this space.
+Allies have the privilege and power to uplift and support 2SLGBTQ+ initiatives but must do so in a way that centers 2SLGBTQ+ voices and does not impose further violence on them.
+2SLGBTQ+ spaces are meant to be safe and supportive for individuals, and allies must be mindful of this when interacting with these spaces.

 The term ally is an active verb, rather than an identity to foster good feelings within oneself without doing the associated work of allyship.
 Being an ally is not meant to be easy or superficial; it involves deep, difficult and ongoing meaningful engagement with 2SLGBTQ+ communities.

 It is important that 2SLGBTQ+ communities see physical signs or symbols that let them know a place is safe.
-Using pride flags or buttons or posters in spaces can indicate this, but it important to recognize that displaying these symbols also comes with responsibility and commitment.
-Use language and behaviours to affirm a person’s identity and autonomy.
-It is also vital that we accompany these visible symbols with visible actions, such as utilizing best practices to ensure 2SLGBTQ+ students feel welcome, included and safe on campus and that their voices are heard on the issues that impact them.
+Using pride flags or buttons or posters in spaces can indicate this, but it important to recognize that displaying these symbols also comes with responsibility and commitment, as they constitute a promise to queer and trans individuals that efforts have been taken to ensure their safety and inclusion.
+This includes the use of language and behaviours that affirm a person’s identity and autonomy.

 As allies, we can share our pronouns (such as in our lectures, email signatures and Zoom nametags) to normalize the practice of sharing and asking for pronouns to foster inclusive spaces and conversations.
 Using pronouns is a way of respecting and honoring an individual’s identity.
 Pronouns could be gender-specific or gender-neutral.
 If you are not sure what are someone's pronouns always start the conversation by introducing your own.
 Remember, no one has to share their pronouns.